Quick overview of what you’ll learn from this blog post:

 These cells linger and by the time we reach old age, there are a significant number of them present in all our organs and tissues.
 And to make matters worse, the rate of accumulation speeds up as we get older, a bit like a snowball rolling down a mountainside growing and growing until it starts an avalanche.

-Senescent cell burden is associated with many age-related conditions such as vascular aging, atherosclerosis, type 2 diabetes, skin aging, and osteoarthritis.
+Senescent cell burden can contribute to many age-related conditions, including atherosclerosis, type 2 diabetes, skin aging, and osteoarthritis.

 What causes cellular senescence?